lappis-unb/BotFlow/README.md

 Read the [Contribution Guide] () for better information.

+## Access the Platform
+To test the most stable version of the platform [Access here](https://botflow.lappis.rocks/)

 ## Linceça
 The entire BotFlow platform is developed under the license [GPL3]